Yes, America's Anchorman is away, and this is your undocumented anchorman sitting in.

 Look at India.

-China will be the world's number one economy, and India will be the world's number two economy.
+China will be the world's number one economy and India will be the world's number two economy.

-We take the entire economy of India, and we throw it down the toilet just in part, just in part of the budget of one boutique niche clean energy program from the Barack Obama administration.
+We take the entire economy of India and we throw it down the toilet just in part, just in part of the budget of one boutique niche clean energy program from the Barack Obama administration.

 And you know, by the way, what the clean energy program is?

-That's this business where they uh under under they they set up uh a program it was supposed to spend thirty-eight billion dollars uh encouraging uh in clean energy jobs, one of these green jobs programs.
+It was supposed to spend $38 billion encouraging in clean energy jobs, one of these green jobs programs.

 Okay?